tomaszbk/fastapi-bank-web-application/readme.md

 - **TDD (Test-Driven Development):** Adopting Test-Driven Development as a methodology for the development of the application, ensuring that tests are written before the actual code to promote robust and reliable software.

-- **Layered Architecture:** Implementing a Layered Architecture for improved separation of concerns, promoting a modular and maintainable structure in the application.
+- **Layered Architecture:** Implementing a Layered Architecture for improved separation of concerns, promoting a modular, easily testable and maintainable structure in the application.

 ![alt text](/docs/architecture_diagramV2.png "Bank Home Page")